compilerla/conventional-pre-commit/README.md

   --no-color       Disable color in output.
   --force-scope    Force commit to have scope defined.
   --scopes SCOPES  Optional list of scopes to support.
-Scopes should be separated by commas with no spaces (e.g. api,client) --strict         Force commit to strictly follow Conventional Commits formatting.
+Scopes should be separated by commas with no spaces (e.g. api,client) --skip-merges    Do not check format for merge commits.
+  --strict         Force commit to strictly follow Conventional Commits formatting.
 Disallows fixup! style commits.
   --verbose        Print more verbose error output.
 ```